NVIDIAGameWorks/KickstartRT/docs/SDK_Integration_Guide.md

 The new LOD will have a cold direct lighting cache but this will be updated to full intensity as soon as it is visible in the input buffer.

+Optionally, you can use the *DirectLightTransfer* task to transfer direct lighting information from the old mesh to the new one.

 ## Asynchronous BVH Builds